rlvilla/OhMyTmux/README.md

 - TPM: TMUX Plugin Manager
 - TMUX-Continuum: Tmux Plugin to resurrect previous session after a reboot or logout
 - TMUX Better Mouse Plugin: Tmux Plugin to improve Tmux's built-in mouse mode
+- TMUX Yank: auto copy to clipboard when mouse selecting in TMUX
-- Bat: an improved cat
+- Bat: an improved cat (no line number mode)
 - TLDR: simplifies man pages with examples
 - Flameshot: a powerful screenshot saver
+- nano: Configures syntax highlighting

+It also includes some aliases and useful commands I usually use.
+Check ```~/.zshrc``` file to see them.

 ## Installation
 Download the raw file or clone the repository, then run with: